SUBJECTS: Labor’s commitment to Darwin Toy Library, Labor’s National Preschool and Kindy Program

 Ms RISHWORTH (Kingston) (13:29): It's wonderful to have Anna from Merici College in Canberra in the chamber today.
 She has joined me as part of Girls Take Over Parliament.
 One of the issues that Anna prepared before she came on her day is an issue that interested her after she spent some time looking into it, and that is: how is it that young children can form a mindset based on gender stereotypes?
 This is reflected in many things in their lives, including some things as simple as choosing toys which are tailored specifically to boys or girls.

 Ms RISHWORTH (Kingston) (16:12): Over my time as the member for Kingston, I have fought many fights to improve roads in our community, including the most recently-improved road, South Road, from Seaford to Aldinga.
 We will enjoy that road going all the way to Sellicks.
 Then there is the duplication of the Southern Expressway, a road, which, under the Liberal government, went one way and now it goes two ways.
 All residents in southern Adelaide deserve roads that cater to the needs of their community.

 Ms RISHWORTH (Kingston) (09:53): I rise today to speak on the annual statement to parliament on veterans and their families.
-As shadow minister, it's an absolute privilege to spend so much time with veterans right around this country, listening to their stories, but also listening to their concerns.
+As shadow minister, it's an absolute privilege to spend so much time with veterans right around this country, listening to their stories but also listening to their concerns.
 As the minister has done, I want to recognise the sacrifices made by those currently serving, those who have served before and their families that support them.
 We must ensure that they know we value the sacrifices they made and continue to stand with them and their loved ones.
 To do this, governments and communities must ensure that veterans and their families are supported during their service, through transition to civilian life and beyond.